 This research shows that the group that performed mental exercises for little finger abduction, increased their finger abduction by 35%, while the group that did not do any type of exercises hasn’t improved at all.
 If this isn’t impressive, nothing is.

-We love finding easy way to do something, so some people think that visualization only is enough to bring the results.
+We love finding easy ways to do something.
+Thus, some people think that visualization only is enough to bring the results.
 However, it’s NOT a replacement for real work.
 For example, we talked about enhancing our creative work in a previous article.
 Click here to read it.

 Even though this method is indeed powerful, visualization without actual practice won’t bring results.
 While mental imagery can help you perfect your technique, choreography, and gain confidence, you still need to work hard and practice consistently.

 But, when these two are combined, they can bring remarkable results.